 The Edward J. Ward Irish Music Scholarship

 The $1,000 yearly scholarship for musicians or singers is to be used for their study of Irish instrumental music or song.
 Applicants may be of any age or ethnic background and need not be residents of the Milwaukee area.
-The Scholarship Committee anticipates announcing the Edward J. Ward Irish Music Scholarship recipient during the festival.
+The scholarship is given to individuals only, not to groups or organizations.
 Winners will be given $500 in August of the award year.
 The remaining $500 will be awarded only upon the committee’s receipt of the grantee’s report, including evidence (such as receipts and registration forms) that the project was completed.

 Examples of past scholarships:

 - Sean Nos lessons

 - Study & Compilation of Session Tunes

 It was announced during the 2019 festival that this year's winner of the Edward J. Ward music scholarship award is Kristin Ware, from Williamson, GA.
 She plans to use the funds to continue harp and singing lessons, and if possible, attend classes in the Catskills or Swannanoa, and potentially study abroad in Ireland.
 She started Irish step dancing at the age of four and soon took up the tin whistle and fiddle.
 Since age ten, she has been taking Irish harp lessons as well as singing, in Gaelic, too.
 Her abilities have allowed her to compete in the Fleadh Cheoil in Ireland several times.